datanav/docs/tutorial-source-systems-rest.rst

   Best practice in Sesam is to always use :ref:`continuation support <continuation_support>` when the system you are working on supports it.

-After having successfully created your REST system, you are now ready to move onto the next tutorial in this guide, or look at the :ref:`REST - Inbound Pipes <tutorial-rest-inbound-pipes>` where you will import the datatype ``contact`` from your recently created HubSpot REST system.
+After having successfully created your REST system, you are now ready to move onto the next tutorial in this guide, or look at the :ref:`REST - Inbound Pipes <tutorial-inbound-pipes-rest>` where you will import the datatype ``contact`` from your recently created HubSpot REST system.

 .. hint::